status=bounced (mail for example.com loops back to myself)

 On the example above, IP address 203.0.113.2 belongs to sender server.
 That is why Postfix falls in a loop.

+Correct the DNS setting to resolve the issue.
 If DNS is handled by a third-party name server, correct DNS settings in Plesk accordingly.

 In case IP address does not point to the same server, check